charran2006/Programming-for-Problem-Solving/README.md

-ALGORITHM TO CALCULATE SUM OF EVEN NUMBERS
+ALGORITHM TO CALCULATE SUM OF EVEN NUMBERS:
 Input: Read an integer value n from the user (this is the upper limit)
 Initialize: Set a variable sum = 0 to store the sum of even numbers.
 Loop: Start a loop from i=1 to n.